reverendmike/CocDiscordLinkAPI/README.md

 This is a REST-based service, hosted in Microsoft Azure.
 It requires a username/password to use.
 To request a login, join my support server and send a message in #coc-discord-link-api.
 Click here to join: https://discord.gg/kPqEmxR

 ## Using the Service
-The base URL for the service is: https://cocdiscordlink.azurewebsites.net/api/.
-Authentication is done using JWT, which expire every 2 hours after being issued.

 ### Authentication
 POST - https://cocdiscordlink.azurewebsites.net/api/login